 Birth of the Lancashire and England wicketkeeper George Duckworth, who played 24 Tests between 1924 and 1936.
 He was best known for his extremely vocal style of appealing, and his dexterous keeping.
 In an era when wicketkeepers were not expected to deliver with the bat, Duckworth more often than not came in at No. 11.
 He died in Warrington in 1966.

-Fourteen Tests for the Jamaican Maurice Foster, who was born today, but West Indies won only one of them, at Lord's in 1973.
-Foster was a dogged batsman who never really got going at Test level, though he did make his only Test century on his home ground, against Australia in 1972-73.
+Fourteen Tests for Maurice Foster of Jamaica, who was born today, but West Indies won only one of them, at Lord's in 1973.
+Foster was a dogged batter who never really got going at Test level, though he did make his only Test century on his home ground, against Australia in 1972-73.
 His flat offspinners were successful at first-class level, less so in Tests, as a strike rate of a wicket every 197 balls testifies.

 Birth of the man who bowled Sri Lanka's first ball in Tests.
 With his brisk outswingers, Ashantha de Mel toiled manfully in his country's early years, but it was a pretty thankless task: they won only two of the 17 matches he played in.
 He had a hand in both of those, though, with five wickets against India in Colombo in 1985-86 and six more against Pakistan the same season.
 After injury forced him to retire, de Mel represented Sri Lanka at bridge and even made an appearance in the Commonwealth Games.
 Later he served as a national cricket selector.